 During the consultation, precise measurements will be taken of your breasts, including height, weight, volume, the position of the nipples and the amount of skin elasticity.
 The shape of your chest wall will be analysed, and your surgery may use a breast-torso ratio to identify the ideal size of breast implant that is best suited to your chest.

 Breast implant projection determines the distance the implant protrudes outwards from its base or its height when placed on a table.

 Your surgeon will provide customised recommendations on the most appropriate implant profile to help you achieve optimal results.
 Breast implants come in a wide variety of different profiles, which helps to determine overall breast projection.
 High-profile implants are popular in the UK and are more likely to produce a perkier appearance.
 Low-profile implants may be more suitable for women who would like to achieve a more subtle-looking breast enlargement.

 Implant surface texture

 Breast implants come in both smooth and textured varieties.
-The surface texture is related to the outer implant shell which is the surface of the implant and this is what patience can generally expect to feel under the skin.
+The surface texture is related to the outer implant shell, which is the surface of the implant, and this is what patients can generally expect to feel under the skin.